coil-kt/coil/coil-compose/README.md

 #### When to use this function

-Prefer using this function in most cases.
+Prefer using `AsyncImage` in most cases.
 It correctly determines the size your image should be loaded at based on the constraints of the composable and the provided `ContentScale`.

 ## rememberAsyncImagePainter